 Your case shows how careful you have to be when you’re shopping for cruise insurance, but it also shows how vigilantly cruise lines are protecting their revenues.
 If it had been my cruise, I would have asked for a full refund, since I booked my vacation directly.

-I contacted NCL on your behalf.
+My advocacy team and I contacted NCL on your behalf.
 As a “special courtesy” it extended an additional 25 percent of your cruise fare as a credit.